saona-raimundo/preexplorer/README.md

 # To do

 - [ ] Move to [thiserror](https://github.com/dtolnay/thiserror) and [anyhow](https://github.com/dtolnay/anyhow)
+  - [ ] errors should implement correctly the `Error` trait!!
+- [ ] Update the crate structure
+  - [ ] More ergonomic crate and documentation
 - [ ] [Rust API guidelines](https://rust-lang.github.io/api-guidelines/)
 - [ ] derive macros?
   - [ ] Configurable?